Skip to main content

 Overview

-Instead of just monitoring symptoms, Causely analyzes real-time signals to surface the actual root causes of database problems.
+Instead of just monitoring symptoms, Causely analyzes real-time signals to surface the actual root causes of database issues.

 The integration supports both self-hosted PostgreSQL instances and cloud-managed services including AWS RDS PostgreSQL, Azure Database for PostgreSQL, and Google Cloud SQL for PostgreSQL.